The Ed Psych Practice V.3.2

 7. Payments and Cancellation for all clients:

-- unless funded by a third party, clients will pay the fee when requested to do so by The Ed Psych Practice and agree to pay 50% of the full fee for appointments cancelled without notification or prior warning or good cause if not cancelled 48 hours before the appointment.
+- clients will pay the fee when requested to do so by The Ed Psych Practice and agree to pay 50% of the full fee for appointments cancelled without notification or prior warning of good cause if not cancelled within 14 days before the appointment.

 - at times certain assessments requested by a third party might involve further testing depending on results on the day of the assessment.
 When further testing is required, this will be discussed by the third party with the client.
 The Ed Psych Consultant will also explain why the additional tests are necessary.
 Further testing will only be carried out when the client is in agreement with the third party.
 The additional costs of the assessment will be charged at practice hourly rates or a fixed fee which will be met by the client on top of the agreed fees with the third party.
 A separate invoice will be sent for this which needs to be settled before the report can be sent to clients and the third party.

-- unless funded by a third party, clients will pay the assessment fees as requested on the day of the assessment.
-Reports will not be released till full payment is received.
+- unless funded by a third party, clients will pay the assessment fees on receipt of the Invoice, to confirm the appointment.
+Reports will not be released until full payment is received.

 - an invoice will be sent on a monthly basis to all hourly rate clients along with a time sheet.
 All payments need to be cleared within 7 days of the invoice.
 If invoices are not cleared the consultant will not release reports or may have to terminate therapeutic/consultative support.
 In certain circumstances if we are working along with the school, we will have to inform them about our decision.

-- payment can be made by cash or cheques payable to ‘The Ed Psych Practice’.
-Internet, Telephone Banking or BACS payment to ‘The Ed Psych Practice’ is also available.
-All payment options and account details are in the invoice or available on request.
+- payment can be made by Telephone Banking or BACS.
+All payment options and account details are in the invoice or available on request

-- if clients are unable to pay the fees of the assessment and services offered prior to the initial appointment, please contact Sandeep Dhingra on 078 3344 7356
+- if clients are unable to pay the fees of the assessment and services offered prior to the initial appointment, please contact office on 07833447356 or 07990538654

 - if payments are not cleared within 7 days of the invoice, a reminder will be issued to you.
 If the payment is not cleared within the next 21 days, the client details will be shared with Credit Agency's and further charges will be added which will be met by the client.